-While most legal services are performed for an hourly fee, we process evictions for our clients on a fixed fee basis.
-The amount of the fee is dependent upon whether the tenants fail to respond to the lawsuit (uncontested case), or answer in writing and request a hearing (contested case).
+While most legal services are performed for an hourly fee, we process evictions for our clients on a fixed fee basis in most instances.
+The amount of the fee is dependent upon whether the tenant fails to respond to the lawsuit (uncontested case), or answers in writing and requests a hearing (contested case).

 Process server (estimate) $75; Filing fee ($86.50 - $198.50); Ex Parte Fee ($41.50); Writ fee ($20 - $22); Sheriff fee $115 - $200).
 Costs vary by County.

 Services to be provided are as set forth in Attorney Fee Agreement.

 FAQ’s re: Rights of Tenants: Go to www.washingtonlawhelp.org

 NOTE: YOU AGREE THAT THE FORMS AND INSTRUCTIONS ARE PROVIDED AS A COURTESY, AND USE OF THE SAME DOES NOT CREATE AN ATTORNEY-CLIENT RELATIONSHIP AND DOES NOT CONSTITUTE THE GIVING OF LEGAL ADVICE.